 The authors further noted that “although oral and other contraceptives are effective pregnancy prevention methods, they have a scant impact on this age group.
 It is necessary, as a consequence, to provide useful teenage sex education programs.
 Programs aimed at delaying the start of sexual activity have proved effective in terms of modifying adolescent sexual behavior.
 They promote a person’s own sense of worth, together with free and informed decision-making, and appear to produce an impact on adolescents.
 The application of a program such as Teen STAR, which embraces all aspects of human behavior, leads to satisfactory outcomes, including the fivefold reduction in pregnancy rates observed in our study.”

 Given that this particular study was prospective, controlled, and randomized, these results are particularly compelling.
 The study authors therefore concluded that “the abstinence-centered TeenSTAR sex education intervention was effective in the prevention of unintended adolescent pregnancy.”

 Teen STAR has been successfully implemented in other countries across the globe.
 Currently, there is an ongoing study assessing a similar intervention for teenage girls in Australian schools .

 Here are even more powerful changes reported by Teen STAR teachers from 17 different countries:

 - Students can be themselves, become more mature and self–directed.

 - It moves girls from being victims of their hormones to being in control.

 - It encourages students to think ahead and to make decisions ahead of crisis.

-DID YOU LIKE THIS STORY?
-Please share with others on Facebook, Twitter or Instagram.
-Also please consider making a donation to Natural Womanhood to help help us spread our message.
-You can easily donate at: www.naturalwomanhood.org/donate
+Please share with others on Facebook, Twitter, or Instagram.
+Also please consider making a donation to Natural Womanhood support articles like these.
+You can easily donate at www.naturalwomanhood.org/donate